MunawarRaza/kubernetes/kubernetes-docs/03-pods-containers/01-pod-overview.md

 ### Pending

-The Pod has been accepted by the Kubernetes cluster, but one or more of the containers has not been set up and made ready to run
+The Pod has been accepted by the Kubernetes cluster, but one or more of the containers has not been set up and made ready to run.
+This includes time a Pod spends waiting to be scheduled as well as the time spent downloading container images over the network.

 ### Running
 The Pod has been bound to a node, and all of the containers have been created.
 At least one container is still running, or is in the process of starting or restarting.